dragonmc77/MoveGame/README.md

 Because the extension uses a Windows shell command to create symlinks, Playnite must be run with elevated privileges (Run as Administrator).

 This extension was thoroughly tested on Windows 10, but no testing was done on Windows 7.
-However, all methods used in the extension shoudld be Window 7 compatible.
+However, all methods used in the extension should be Windows 7 compatible.